Jemoka/blag/content/posts/KBhnorman_an_epic_tale_in_n_parts.md

 The time is 2016, I was either in 5th or 6th grade.
 At that time, I was barely beginning to be actually comfortable using the language of English.

-One of the ways I practiced English, which is also a habit I continued today, is to write.
+One of the ways I practiced English, which is also a habit I continue to do today, is to write.
 I write mostly expository prose now, but, back then, shining with childish naïvete, I decided to write a multi-part story as a means of practicing English.

 At the time, I was fortunately supported by four very helpful adults---ESL instructors, teachers from the local government's ESL program, local students, family friends---who have supported me and edited this silly story as a means of helping me better English.